Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Created Illustrations, infographics, and data visualizations to supplement conference media, presentations, monthly newsletters, and email blasts, providing a more colorful and approachable understanding of the concepts and technologies available through Data Axle.

-Conference animation
+Data Axle Conference animation

 Narrated by our CTO at the conference (narration not available).